sreekanth-anubolu/HackerRank/README.md

 # HackerRank With Python

-This is fun repository, I am here trying to solve all the Hackerrank problems using Python.
+This Repository is my work on trying to solve all the HackerRank problems using Python.

 Also solving some other programming problems for Fun.